List of Inspector Rebus characters: The Weasel

 The Weasel is Cafferty's second in command, who represents him in Edinburgh while he is in HM Prison Barlinnie.
 Cafferty informs Rebus that the Weasel's surname is Jeffries.
 He gained the nickname from Rebus for looking like a weasel.
 His shabby appearance disguises his important role in Cafferty's organisation.
 In The Hanging Garden, the Weasel finds the juvenile joyrider who knocked down Sammy Rebus, and is ready to facilitate Rebus's revenge on him; Rebus, however, is horrified when he realises his great enemy is only a child.
 In Resurrection Men, Claverhouse and Ormiston plan to blackmail the Weasel into giving them Cafferty.
 This involves the Weasel's son, who had been running drugs behind Cafferty's back, and a huge stash of drugs meant to bait a trap.
 The plan goes badly awry, with Cafferty triumphing.
 The careers of Claverhouse and ACC Colin Carswell are devastated.
 Cafferty tells Rebus that the Weasel is history, implying that his intended betrayal was discovered and he was killed.

 Darryl Christie

 Darryl Christie is a young Edinburgh gangster who appears in the later Rebus novels.
 He is the teenage brother of a serial killer's victim in Standing in Another Man's Grave (2012), but he has a plan to take over the business of his mother's lover, a gangster.
 When he accomplishes this, he and Cafferty agree to respect each other.
 In Saints of the Shadow Bible (2013) he trades favours with Rebus, and in Even Dogs in the Wild (2014) he saves Fox's life.
 However, in Rather be the Devil (2015) he has overextended his empire; Cafferty, wanting to get power back, engineers serious trouble for him.
 Darryl kills a man for the first time, in self-defence, and then madly wants to shoot Cafferty and a swindler colleague; Rebus arrests him, and Cafferty takes over his businesses.

+As of Midnight and Blue (2024), Christie is still in prison and trying to control his empire from behind bars, though he is being challenged by other gangsters.